-Considering that Texas is currently in a massive state of confusion regarding medical cannabis laws (and in particular laws surrounding the use of CBD oil), it turns out that the old saying “everything’s bigger in Texas” rings true for more than just the sprawling ranch lands and jumbo t-bone steaks.
+Considering that Texas is currently in a massive state of confusion regarding medical cannabis laws (and in particular laws surrounding the use of CBD oil), it turns out that the old saying “everything’s bigger in Texas” rings true for more than just the sprawling ranchlands and jumbo t-bone steaks.

 Texas Cannabis Laws: A General Overview

-Texas has notoriously been one of the most hard-nosed U.S. states in regard to cannabis legislation.
+As we said, Texas has notoriously been one of the most stubborn U.S. states in regard to cannabis legislation.
 Aside from a pretty radical House Bill (H.B.
 2165) that was introduced back in 2015 (that was subsequently rejected but would’ve completely legalized the adult use and possession of any amount of cannabis), the state has taken very little action in advancing marijuana-related legislation.

 “…any part of [the Cannabis sativa L. plant] or any compound, manufacture, salt, derivative, mixture, preparation, resin, or oil of that plant that contains:

 - Not more than 0.5 percent by weight of tetrahydrocannabinol (THC); and

 - Not less than 10 percent by weight of cannabidiol (CBD).”

 Does the Law Actually Legalize Anything At All?

 In other words, the law essentially only allows for CBD oil in Texas to be used.
 Other “traditional” types of marijuana (i.e. the ones that get you high) are still not permitted.
 Furthermore, it is difficult for physicians in the state to recommend low-THC oil because in doing so, they are breaking federal law (which currently maintains that cannabis is not a recognized form of medicine).